Exceptional performance. Can be worn like a backpack for easy maneuvering. A powerhouse machine with a large gas tank.

 While you may be in awe of autumn’s beautiful colors, you may not be as fond of the autumn leaves on your lawn, driveway, and patio.
 Spending hours with a rake can blister your hands and strain your back.
 For this reason, many people turn to leaf blowers as a way to clear their property of leaves, dirt, and debris.

-Above, you’ll find a matrix consisting of our five favorite leaf blower picks.
+Here, you’ll find our five favorite leaf blowers.
 Below, you’ll find our leaf blower shopping guide, designed to help you find a quality product that will maximize your investment.

 If you’ve glanced at the leaf blower market lately, you know that there are handheld, backpack, and wheeled leaf blowers to choose from.
 Which type of leaf blower should you buy?